ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/introduction-to-tinyml-on-arm/env-setup-5.md

 1. Follow the [Setting Up ExecuTorch guide](https://pytorch.org/executorch/stable/getting-started-setup.html ) to install it.

-2. Activate the `executorch` virtual environment from the installation guide:
+2. Activate the `executorch` virtual environment from the installation guide to ensure it is ready for use:

 ```console
 conda activate executorch